Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 * Example

+  - Allow the extension `json` and the media type `application/json` in the global settings > Security.
   - Install the plugin [Archive Repertory].
   - Download the next three files from the official examples:
     - http://files.universalviewer.io/manifests/foundobjects/thekiss/thumb.jpg